azalexzhang/minesweeper/README.md

 implemented in a future phase of the project.)
 - As a user, I want to be able to select a square and clear it.
 - As a user, I want to be able to "flag" a square I believe holds a mine.

+*The following two user stories were already implemented in Phase 1, but I am working on improving the mechanics for Phase 2.*
 - As a user, I want to be able to save my score to a leaderboard.
 - As a user, I want to be able to view the leaderboard.